jasny/event-dispatcher/README.md

 Event dispatching is a common and well-tested mechanism to allow developers to inject logic into an application easily and consistently.

+The PSR only requires determining events based on their class name, any other method is optional.
+Libraries should only depend on the specification and not on the implementation, therefore each event type must have it's own class.

 Installation
 ---